coraliegrobel/ada-2021-project-sv4ever/README.md

 5. #### Statistical-analysis

 Statistical analysis is performed using OLS (Ordinary Least Squares), a mathematical regression method.
+We decided to use OLS regression as it provides simple relationship modelling between the dependent and independent variables and because they are easily interpretable.

 6. #### Interpretation of results & Conclusion